A view across outer London — rows of residential terraces in the foreground with the central London skyline on the horizon — in daylight.

 Reliability — does the train actually turn up?

 Allow three minutes and Britain runs 86.4% on time.
-Demand the train be within one minute and it's 62.2%.
+Demand within one minute and it's 62.2%.
 Same railway.

 This is where an honest benchmark earns its keep, because the official numbers are not as comforting as the adverts suggest.
 Across Britain in the most recent quarter (January to March 2026), 86.4% of station stops were reached within three minutes of schedule and 3.2% of trains were cancelled (Office of Rail and Road, published 28 May 2026).
 That sounds fine — until you learn what "on time" actually means.